-Unfortunately, when companies decide to pour resources into sales and marketing software, they’re often sold on outcomes, rather than the path to enabling capabilities.
+Unfortunately, when companies decide to pour resources into sales and marketing software, they base purchase decisions on outcomes, rather than enabling capabilities.
 Although inconsistent data isn’t the sole cause, it’s worth noting 85% of B2B marketers using marketing automation platforms feel they are not realizing the software’s full potential (source).

 Let’s check back in with the fictional marketing team to see how this plays out.
 Because the head of account management is the decision-maker, you score and route them differently than an account manager.
 Inconsistent inputs can erroneously score and route leads to the wrong reps.
 Not only will sales become frustrated, they won’t be able to effectively prioritize lead follow up.

 To reiterate, the over-arching goal of data normalization is making data more usable.
 And as marketing owns more of the revenue funnel, proving ROI from campaigns and investments becomes that much more important.
 In fact, 93% of CMOs say they’re under more pressure to deliver measurable ROI.

 To make matters worse, half of all B2B marketing executives find it difficult to attribute marketing activity directly to revenue results, which impedes the ability to make budgeting decisions (source).
 Consistent data creates relativity and reliability.

 If your sales and marketing initiatives are impacted by inconsistent data, contact ZoomInfo today to learn how we can help you clean up and manage your B2B contact database.